 The Sober Curator Podcast’s 13th episode welcomes Michael Toscano, a Brooklyn-based hospitality veteran who transitioned from mixing award-winning martinis at Dante, once crowned the world’s #1 bar, to championing non-alcoholic spirits with The Pathfinder.
 Toscano’s journey, candidly shared with hosts Alysse Bryson, Tamar Routly, and Alex Nyman, offers a front-row seat to the changing landscape of sobriety—one where grown-up, complex zero-proof beverages and authentic community take center stage.

 The conversation kicks off by debunking the myth that sobriety is all rainbows, butterflies, and immediate self-improvement.
 Toscano recalls a pivotal personal moment three months into his sober life: a candid confrontation with his wife, Brooke, on a train platform.
 Her honest question—“Why are you being such a dick right now?”—pulled back the curtain on the emotional work required in recovery.
-Michael realized sobriety wasn’t just subtracting alcohol, but facing truths, processing emotions, and building new habits.
+Michael realized sobriety wasn’t just about subtracting alcohol, but about facing truths, processing emotions, and building new habits.

 Having grown up around recovery, he knew the lingo and community, but it took lived sobriety to understand the effort and self-discovery truly involved.
 “That was the moment I really realized it was about to get hard,” Toscano admits, setting the stage for a conversation about meaningful transformation beyond abstinence.